 How to separate the wheat from the chaff?

 I use a set of criteria (detailed in chapter 4) that all investing or trading ideas have to pass before being included in my investment plan.
 These criteria don´t judge where an idea is coming from, but are based on historic evidence.

 Start the process from the top down, by researching ways to build a solid basic portfolio allocation with a realistic positive expectation – a classic buy and hold portfolio of different financial assets.
 Look at asset allocation models and start from there.

 The more common approach is to start from the bottom up, learning how to analyze and pick individual stocks.
-This is more likely to lead to a rag-tag collection too concentrated in equities and in areas that are the flavor of the month or part of a personal interest, than to a well constructed portfolio.
-Loss aversion often leads to a group of losers populating the bottom of our portfolio.
-Because these are deep in the red, they play no constructive role in our portfolio at all.
-These positions lead to a clouded vision and are a great distraction from reaching an intelligent, profitable allocation.
+This is more likely to lead to a ragtag collection heavily concentrated in stocks and in areas that are the flavor of the month or part of a personal interest, than to a well constructed portfolio.
+Loss aversion (leading to fail to take losses early) often leads to a group of losers populating the bottom of our portfolio.
+These positions are deep in the red and play no constructive role.
+Rather they cause clouded vision and are a great hindrance to reaching an smart, profitable portfolio allocation.

 Even more enticing is to start with unrealistic return goals, using the latest (day) trading strategy, but most of the time that proves to be a very costly way of going about it, rather than a quick and easy road to financial independence.

 Moving from a broad overview of investment knowledge to researching more specific strategies within that framework, avoids a lot of the confusion that hyped strategies or detailed security selection tends to bring.